-The art studio, which is located behind the Work Action Center offices at 203 Church street, is open 12-4pm Monday to Friday.
+The art studio, which is located behind The Work Action Center offices at 203 Church Street, and is open 12-4PM - Monday to Friday.

 Kathy Black is an artist with many different inspirations and interests.
 Her work often uses elements of collage and found objects in a unique and creative way.

 Marvin Dale is new to making art but has taken to it quite naturally.
 He paints animals and makes hand carved pipes and walking canes from wood.